Heads up! This post may contain compensated links which means I get a small tip for telling you about awesome stuff I love!🤘

-So, for example, I know now that laser FOCUS working on a clear PLAN for daily, weekly, monthly activities, all tied to my big goals, is what sharpens my awareness of my fear.
-I set a timer to get a specific task done, and if I feel the overwhelming urge to check Facebook or make a cup of coffee while that timer is running, I recognize that as form of procrastinating fear.
+So, for example, I know now that laser FOCUS working on a clear PLAN for daily, weekly, and monthly activities, all tied to my big goals, is what sharpens my awareness of my fear.
+I set a timer to get a specific task done, and if I feel the overwhelming urge to check Facebook or make a cup of coffee while that timer is running, I recognize that as a form of procrastinating fear.

 With clarity, intention, and focus, there is simply less room for fear to wiggle in and get in the way.

 Overwhelm breeds fear.

 I discovered through days of trial and error, tests and experiments, that too often, the root of what gets me stuck in a form of fear is poor planning or underestimating the time it takes to do something.

 Often, I was simply overwhelmed by everything I needed and wanted to do.

 I mean, how exactly are we supposed to know how long it will take to record a video or create a lead magnet--for the first time?!

 I learned to study a new and challenging task as much as possible before getting started on it, so that I could plan out each tiny, tiny exact step.
 Then I doubled the time I estimated it would take to do each step.
 Suddenly, overwhelm was no longer an issue, because I knew exactly what I needed to do and gave myself plenty of time to do it in.
 I even scheduled in 'catch-up' time, in case it didn't get done.